-Diagnosis(es) DNAR form and pathway DNAR order Anticipated circumstances © 2003 Northgate and Prudhoe NHS Trust and St. Oswald's Hospice Name dob: R = resuscitate DNAR = Hosp no: do not attempt resuscitation Patient's competency and intent pathway (Ring Yes or NO, Cross out unused boxes) NO Can the exact circumstances of No decision can be made.
-Continue to communicate progress to the the arrest be anticipated? patient, partner and family, and continue to elicit their concerns.
-In the event of an arrest, carry out CPR if there is a reasonable possibility of YES success.
-YES Is the clinical team as certain as AND- Allow Natural Death. it can be that CPR would fail?
-Write this fact above as DNAR and put details in the notes.
-NO Explain the decision to staff.
-Give the patient (and the partner or family with the patient's permission) as much information as they want.
-What is the patient's Competent Consultant responsible for patient: competency for (Ring) this decision?
-Not competent Signature: Set up discussion with staff and relatives to develop clear consensus on DNAR order.
-Is the patient not YES Write decision (put details in notes): competent for this decision?
-NO Write decision clearly in box at top right (DNAR or R) If the patient agrees, discuss options with patient.
-Find out intent.
-Inform staff and, if the patient agrees, the relatives of patient's intent.
-Write summary of patient's intent here (put details in notes): Write decision in box at top right (DNAR or R) Doctor responsible for patient: Witness name: Designation Designation Signature: Signature: Next review dates Date Sign Date Sign Reassess decision daily While this does not mean burdening the patient and family with a decision every day, it does require staff to be sensitive in picking up any change of views during discussions with the patient, partner or family Send copy of form to key carers Any change in decision needs a new DNAR form
+DNAR form and pat DNAR order Anticipated circumstances Name dob: R = resuscitate DNAR = Date of assessment: / 1 do not attempt resuscitation Patient's competency and inte ent pathway ((Ring Yes or NO, Cross out unused boxes) Can the exact circumstances of the arrest be anticipated?
+Contin on can be made. ue to communicate progress to the patient, partner and continue to elicit their concerns.
+Provide whatever they want.
+YES event of an unexpected arrest: carry out CPR if there is a possibility of success.
+Will the arrest occur as a result of an irreversible condition?
+YES an advance If the potions progress te If the progress te In the progress te circumstances of an arrest can be anticipated ce directive on CPR is possible patient is competent for this decision: discuss s of CPR v.
+DNAR and continue to communicate o the patient if they want this. patient is not competent for this decision: oout the patient's previous wishes from the partner The clinical team should then make a decision the patient's best interests. ment the decision above. event of the expected arrest: act according to the vishes (or if the patient was not competent follow Write this fact above as DNA Explain the decision to staff. much information as they want When death occurs: carry Give the patient (a and the partner or family with the patient's permission) as Doctor responsible for patient: Witness name: Designation Designation Signature: Signature: • Next review dates Reassess decision daily While this does not mean burdening the patient and family with a decision every day, it does require staff to be sensitive in picking up any change of views during discussions with the patient, partner or family Date Sign Date Sign Send copy of form to key carers Any change in decis needs a new DNAR f